OVERLAND- DUNEDIN TO MILFORD SOUND

 Queenstown – Dunedin Temp (C) Max 25 - Min 14, (F) Max 76 – Min 57

 What to Bring:

 In summer a jacket and sweater should be included in your luggage should the weather turn cooler or you visit higher altitudes.
 You can expect some rain, so also include a light rainproof jacket or coat.

 Electricity is supplied throughout New Zealand at 230/240 volts, 50 hertz.
 Most hotels and motels provide 110 volt ac sockets (rated at 20 watts) for electric razors only.

-1 suitcase per person
+1 overnight bag per person